AstroPo1ski/Cubic-Dash/README.md

 - Optimised the background image to fit any screen (hopefully... tablet compatible?? maybe)

 There is a survey for you to complete on survey monkey, i am looking forward to hearing your feedback.
 Below is the link to the survey:
+-survey will be ready for friday 28th sep-

 For those that can't install it or are having issues i have sent you a separate email with guidelines to potentially solving your problem.
 If anyone else is having issues or game breaking bugs let me know either by emailing me or creating a new issue for this project on github.